lambdaclass/concrete/ROADMAP.md

 Do not treat the remaining phase letters as a strict execution sequence.
 They are thematic buckets.
 Use this dependency order when deciding what to do next:

-1. **Make the surrounding language stable enough to prove against**: Phases A and C remain active; Phase B is closed and recorded in the changelog.
-First finish the semantic-oracle/predictable-core follow-through, then keep stdlib/syntax follow-up work bounded to post-freeze polish.
-2. **Make the workflow operationally trustworthy**: Phases D, E, and L. Before broadening proof claims, harden tests, wrong-code capture, artifacts, profiling, allocation/leak reporting, and runtime-profile boundaries.
+1. **Make the workflow operationally trustworthy**: Phases D, E, and L. The predictable-core oracle, pressure workloads, and stdlib/syntax freeze are closed history; before broadening proof claims, keep hardening tests, wrong-code capture, artifacts, profiling, allocation/leak reporting, and runtime-profile boundaries.
-3. **Broaden the provable subset on top of that stable surface**: Phases G and H. Once the language/runtime/toolchain surfaces stop drifting, expand ProofCore coverage, obligation generation, backend contracts, and incremental/equivalence guarantees.
+2. **Broaden the provable subset on top of that stable surface**: Phases G and H. Once the language/runtime/toolchain surfaces stop drifting, expand ProofCore coverage, obligation generation, backend contracts, and incremental/equivalence guarantees.
-4. **Only then package the public story**: Phase F, followed by Phases J, K, and M as needed.
+3. **Package the public story only on stable evidence**: Phase F, followed by Phases J, K, and M as needed.
 Public showcases, release criteria, package trust, editor UX, onboarding, and governance should rest on stable evidence rather than aspirational internals.
-5. **Treat compiler verification as a later trust multiplier, not a prerequisite for the first credible release**: Phase I comes after the proof workflow, backend assumptions, and artifact contracts are already clear.
+4. **Treat compiler verification as a later trust multiplier, not a prerequisite for the first credible release**: Phase I comes after the proof workflow, backend assumptions, and artifact contracts are already clear.
-6. **Keep research-gated ideas fenced off**: Phase N stays last unless a concrete earlier example forces one of those topics forward.
+5. **Keep research-gated ideas fenced off**: Phase N stays last unless a concrete earlier example forces one of those topics forward.

 ## Operating Rules